KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 will throw an exception once detected.
 For our intents and purposes, we always use the quiet type.

-With the exponent- and quiet bits set, we are now left with 52 bits.
+With the exponent and quiet bits set we are now left with 52 bits.
 This is more than enough to store a full pointer.
 Pointers actually only use the lower 48 bits of their allotted 8 bytes, meaning we can easily fit it into the leftover 52 bits of the float value.

-Remember the sign-bit at the beginning of the float value?
+Remember the sign bit at the beginning of the float value?
 We can use this bit to distinguish between encoded pointers and other short types.
 Short encoded types use the 3 bits next to the quiet bits to signal their types.